jali22ramazan22/ChatApplication/README.md

 # branch
-This is an experimental
+This is an dev_only
-branch for production experimenting features that will be added soon
+branch for adding new features that is not checked properly